mohsenpedramnia/resolve/packages/adapters/storage-adapters/README.md

 // Import and initializtion
 import createInFileStorageAdapter from 'resolve-storage-lite'

-const eventStorage = createInFileStorageAdapter({
+const storageAdapter = createInFileStorageAdapter({
   databaseFile: './event-store.db'
 })

 // Load events
 const eventHandler = async event => {
   console.log('Event from eventstore', event)
-  // Eventstore is waiting for event processing so overflow will not occur await processEvent(event)
+  // Storage adapter is waiting for event processing so overflow will not occur await processEvent(event)
 }